 Ideally, your sister-in-law should consult a Christian marriage-and-family counselor.
 Perhaps you're familiar with a local counselor or pastor to whom she can turn for help.
-If not, Focus on the Family's Counseling department would be more than happy to discuss this situation with any one of you – you, your husband or your sister-in-law – over the phone.
+If not, call us.
+Focus on the Family's Counseling department would be more than happy to discuss this situation with any one of you – you, your husband or your sister-in-law – over the phone.
 They can also provide a list of qualified professionals practicing in your area.

 One last thought before closing.
 It's obvious that your husband is a man of integrity and good sense.
 This is probably what's leading your sister-in-law to look to him as a mentor.
 He needs to realize that he gained this good reputation in the first place by setting reasonable boundaries.
 If he wants to hold on to it, he's going to have to maintain those boundaries and keep those fences in good repair.
 Our advice to both of you is to get on the same team and do everything you can to prevent this from driving a wedge between you.

 Strengthening Your Marriage